HyTorch/ScreenPlay/README.md

 4. At least 20*N hours justification - The time it takes to implement a web application that can call both the Steam Web API and IMDB API for data to execute Okapi BM25 TF/IDF weighting on the AWS (or locally) architecture would suffice more than 20 hours of work.

+Progress Report
+Please upload your progress report to the Github repo shared on CMT.
+The progress report should give us an idea of how you're implementing your proposal.
+It should answer 3 main questions: 1) Which tasks have been completed?
+2) Which tasks are pending?
+3) Are you facing any challenges?